NSW: Claimant Prepares Adjudication Application

 Upon receipt of the application, Adjudicate Today nominates an appropriate adjudicator from our panel of registered adjudicators to determine the matter.
 Adjudicators cannot be pre-appointed under a construction contract and parties must not seek to influence an ANA in appointing any particular adjudicator.
 The Supreme Court may invalidate any adjudication determination where a party has influenced an adjudicator appointment.
 However if parties agree to the appointment of a particular adjudicator after the adjudication application is filed, Adjudicate Today will seek to accommodate the agreement.

 Within 4 business days of receipt of an application, Adjudicate Today will provide a formal Notification of Acceptance of the adjudication application on behalf of the appointed adjudicator.
-If this does not occur the claimant can withdraw the application and has a further 5 business days to lodge another application.
+If this does not occur, the claimant can withdraw the application and has a further 5 business days to lodge another application.

-Please move to the next step on the NSW flowchart which is "Respondent has 5 business days to prepare & serve Adjudication Response on Adjudicate Today & Claimant from receipt of Application from Claimant or 2 business days after receiving notice of Adjudicator's acceptance of the Application, whichever is the latter".
+Please move to the next step on the NSW flowchart which is "Respondent has 5 business days to prepare & serve Adjudication Response on Adjudicate Today & Claimant from receipt of Application from Claimant or 2 business days after receiving notice of Adjudicator's acceptance of the Application, whichever is the later".
 Ensure you remain in the area of the flowchart with blue background.